ALL GOOD POEMS WEAR TRAVELLING SHOES

 In recognition of this much loved poet, every year on Robbie’s birthday, 25 January, people gather together to listen to readings and learn more about the man and his times.
 Since 1853, a “Burn’s Supper” is also held with traditional food and drink - this is a much treasured ritual by fans of this legendary poet.

 NATURAL HISTORY NEW ZEALAND

 Dunedin-based Natural History New Zealand are producers of excellent environmental documentaries on a global scale, and are highly regarded as expert storytellers with state-of-the-art production facilities and a global distribution network.
 Every month the Dunedin Public Libraries run free film screenings to enable local audiences to view some of the city’s finest innovative films produced by NHNZ.

-OCTAGON COLLECTIVE/CIRCADIAN RHYTHM POETRY READINGS
+OCTAGON COLLECTIVE/DOG WITH TWO TAILS POETRY READINGS

 The readings have been running, with various organisers and MCs, on a voluntary basis for at least eight years.
 Offering a great supportive network for local writers and readers, and showcases many of our top regional writers (Brian Turner, Michael Harlow, Sue Wootton, Richard Reeve, Peter Olds, and many more.)

 The New Zealand Book Council is a small, dedicated and passionate group of people who inspire New Zealanders to read, to write and to spark and share ideas; and to promote and nurture our nation’s writers and writing.
 One of their flagship programmes is the highly valued Writers in Schools programme, where writers and illustrators visit over 50,000 children and help inspire their creative writing and illustration dreams.
 Here in Dunedin we are lucky to have a number of gifted writers and illustrators and participating schools who are part of this programme, supported by Creative New Zealand.